BridgerSilk/mml-lang/README.md

 # MML (Modern Markup Language)

-MML is a new modern markup language made for front-end web development, fully based on HTML and compiled with python.
+MML is a new modern markup language made for front-end web development, fully based on HTML and converted with python.
 MML offers several new ways of making a website, as it introduces variables, re-usable components and external file import functionality.
 All valid HTML code is also valid MML code, as it is built on top of HTML.

 ---